 If you have varicose veins and are experiencing any pain in your legs or symptoms that might be associated with vein disease, call today to schedule your consultation with the vein specialists at Hamilton Vein Center in Houston or Austin.
-We are dedicated to our patients and the diagnosis and treatment of vein disease with offices in Houston including Sugar Land, Bellaire, Kingwood, Katy, Clear Lake, The Woodlands, Lake Jackson, and Willowbrook.
+We are dedicated to our patients and the diagnosis and treatment of vein disease with vein centers located in Houston including Sugar Land, Bellaire, Kingwood, Katy, Clear Lake, The Woodlands, Lake Jackson, and Willowbrook.
 In Austin, we are located in Round Rock and South Austin.

 Rethink Varicose Veins National Awareness Campaign

 Hamilton Vein Center physicians and staff are participating in the national campaign Rethink Varicose Veins sponsored by Covidien.
 Here is some additional information about this important campaign.
 You can also visit www.rethinkvaricoseveins.com for more information.

 The Society for Vascular Surgery® (SVS), American Venous Forum (AVF) and American College of Phlebology (ACP) launched theRethink Varicose Veins at the 38th annual VEITHsymposium™.
 Sponsored by Covidien, a leading global healthcare products company, the campaign seeks to elevate public awareness of varicose veins as a health concern worthy of medical diagnosis and treatment.